hinto-janai/monero-bash/README.md

 P2Pool does not have native support for a config file, so monero-bash uses its self-created `p2pool.conf`.

 Processes that are started in the background (`monero-bash start <process>`) will also respect their config files.
 For example: If you set `MINI=true` in `p2pool.conf`, `monero-bash start p2pool` will start P2Pool on the mini sidechain.

 ---

 ### Mining
-These instructions (and monero-bash itself) is built around running your own P2Pool, with XMRig pointed at it, [click here for more info.](https://github.com/SChernykh/p2pool) However you can use whatever combination you'd like: only Monero for a node/wallet, only P2Pool, etc.
+These instructions (and monero-bash itself) is built around running your own P2Pool, with XMRig pointed at it, [click here for more info.](https://github.com/SChernykh/p2pool) However you can use any combination you'd like: only Monero, only P2Pool, etc.

 ***Warning:***
 * Wallet addresses are public on P2Pool!
 It is recommended to create a seperate mining wallet.